niranjanreddy675/delta-demo/README.md

 # delta-demo
-the introduction to git and github
+the introduction to git and github.